arapulido/katacoda-scenarios/k8s-deep-dive-charly-scratchpad/00b-part2-begin.md

-Wait a few minutes until your environment is setup.
-Once it is setup, you will see the following message in your terminal:`OK, the training environment is installed and ready to go.`

-The ecommerce application will already be provisioned for you.
+The ecommerce application has already been provisioned for you.
 You can check the different deployments that are part of the application by running the following command: `kubectl get deployment --selector=app=ecommerce`{{execute}}

 You should get an output similar to this: